hellfiretoad/slang/docs/user-guide/08-compiling.md

 import library;
 ```

-### More Options

-See [slangc command line reference](https://github.com/shader-slang/slang/blob/master/docs/command-line-slangc-reference.md) for a complete list of compiler options supported by the `slangc` tool.

 ### Limitations

 The `slangc` tool is meant to serve the needs of many developers, including those who are currently using `fxc`, `dxc`, or similar tools.